 The guidelines found here are not intended to be exclusive or exhaustive.
-Students should consult the Music Major Handbook which is available from the music department.
+Students should consult the Music Major Handbook which is available from the Music Department.
 Other than required courses which are found in the bulletin degree descriptions, the Music Major Handbook contains the policies by which the department is operated.

-- 1. Ensembles: The music majors and minors are required to take a major ensemble each semester in residence.
-The major ensembles are the Wind Symphony or Orchestra for instrumentalists and both University Singers and Mizpah Choraliers for singers.
-Keyboard majors may chose according to their talents and interests. - Recitals: The music majors and minors are required to perform in at least one recital per semester. - 3.
+1. Ensembles: The music majors and minors are required to take a major ensemble each semester in residence.
+The major ensembles are the Wind Symphony or Orchestra for

+- instrumentalists and both University Singers and Mizpah Choraliers for singers.
+Keyboard majors may choose according to their talents and interests. - Recitals: The music majors and minors are required to be active members of Southwestern's Recital series each semester in residence.
+The students participation in the recitals will be contingent on their performance for the required masterclasses that preced each recital. - 3.
 Music Juries: The music majors will perform each semester for the fulltime music faculty.
 If their major performance professor is an adjunct teacher, that teacher will be included.
-A jury which is poorly prepared for can cause the student to be placed on probationary status as a music major.
+A poor jury (Applied Music Examination) performance may result in the student being placed on probationary status as a music major or minor.
 Regular improvement is expected. - 4.
-Practice: Majors will practice ten hours weekly, while minors will practice 5 hours weekly in their major performance area.
+Practice: Majors will practice 150 hours per semester, while minors will practice 75 hours per semester in their major performance area.
 Weekly practice sheets detailing each practice are to be filled out and turned in at the beginning of each lesson. - 5.
 Continuing status: A student's acceptance into and official continuation in the music program is contingent upon the student's satisfactory academic and performance progress.
-Thus, the status of being a music major is a privilege, not a right.
-A letter from the chair, written in advisement with the major's performance teacher, will be placed in the student's file at the end of each school year, encouraging and/or noting areas needing improvement.
-If students are encouraged to change majors, it should be viewed as wise, money saving advice, rather than punitive action. - 6.
-Senior recital: All music majors will perform in a senior recital.
+A letter from the chair, written in advisement with the major's performance teacher, will be placed in the student's file at the end of each school year, encouraging and/or noting areas needing improvement. - 6.
+Senior recital: All music majors will perform a senior recital.
 This is normally given in the final semester of residence.
 A pre-senior recital, performed before the music faculty at least three weeks before the senior recital, is required.
 Music minors are encouraged to perform either a senior recital or joint recital at the discretion of their major instructor. - 7.
 Recital attendance: Music majors and minors will attend all faculty, general student, guest and senior recitals.
 These dates will all be posted by the second week of the semester. - 8.
 Off-campus recitals: The music major should plan to attend at least two approved off-campus recitals each semester, minors are required to attend one.
-The student's performance professor can help determine what is approved.
-Field trips may be taken to metroplex recitals with transportation provided. - 9.

 Private lessons: The music majors and minors will take lessons from one of the teachers at Southwestern Adventist University or one provided by the school.
-If lessons are taken from non members of the Southwestern teaching faculty withoutpermission, this will be considered grounds for dismissal from the program.
+If lessons are taken from non members of the Southwestern teaching faculty without permission, this will be considered grounds for dismissal from the program.

 - Music, B.A.

 - Bachelor of Music, B.MUS

-- Bachelor of Music Education, BME

 - Minor in Music